matthewsouther/osoberry/src/index.md

 layout: base
 tags: topnav
 ---
-# *Due to insufficient funding, Osoberry School will close its doors in December 2026.*
+# *Due to insufficient funding, Osoberry School closed its doors in December 2025.*

 *We worked hard, built a vision, and witnessed a beautiful space to learn and play.
 We will end our time together with sweet memories and new friendships.*